 Greenhouses are also where your parents always were when you were younger!
-But, there are a lot of different types of greenhouses, and one might suit you better than another.
+But there are a lot of different types of greenhouses, and one might suit you better than another, such as:

-- Lean-to greenhouse – Also known as a ‘wall’ greenhouse that utilises an existing structure to stand
+- Lean-to greenhouse: Also known as a ‘wall’ greenhouse.
+This type features a design that utilises an existing structure to stand.

-- Detached greenhouse – A standalone building, popular for larger gardens
+- Detached greenhouse: A standalone building, as the name suggests, popular for larger gardens.

-Then, of course, we have differences in what those greenhouses are made from.
+Moreover, there are differences in what those greenhouses are made from.
 For example, there are a lot of reasons to buy a metal greenhouse.
-But most people tend to opt for wood or polycarbonate greenhouses.
+While some tend to opt for polycarbonate or wooden greenhouses.